flowchart LR

 Every system defines interfaces between layers or modules.
 TCP presents a reliable byte stream to applications and uses unreliable datagrams from IP.
 The socket API is one of the most successful interfaces in computing — applications operate without awareness of packets, loss, or reordering.

-Walk through the three focal protocols to see how interface choices are shaped by constraints — and how interfaces, once deployed, resist change.
+The three focal protocols illustrate how constraints force interface choices — and how interfaces, once deployed, resist change.

 | Protocol | Abstraction Above | Abstraction Below | Ossification Risk |